Box vs Dropbox: 2023 Comparison Guide

 Box vs Dropbox: App Integrations

-Dropbox enables integration with nearly 100 applications for various use cases like communication, design, automation, e-signature, accounting, etc. Some prominent integrations in Dropbox include Google Suite, Microsoft, Slack, Adobe, Zoom, Canva, etc.
+Dropbox enables integrations with various applications for all use cases like communication, design, automation, accounting, etc. Some of the popular cloud apps that Dropbox integrates with include Google Workspace, Microsoft 365, Slack, Adobe, Zoom, Canva, etc.

-Box outshines Dropbox in this feature by enabling integration with nearly 1500 applications for productivity, collaborations, security, etc. Some popular Box integrations include Zapier, Salesforce, Asana, Zoom, Smartsheet, etc.
+Similarly, Box also offers extensive third-party app integrations for productivity, collaborations, security, etc. Some popular Box integrations include Zapier, Salesforce, Asana, Zoom, Smartsheet, etc.

 Box vs Dropbox Security